tensorlakeai/indexify/docs/docs/concepts.md

 ### Structured Data Tables
 Metadata extracted from content is exposed using SQL Queries.
 Content Sources become tables, and any metadata added to content for a given source can be queried either by using the ID of content or by predicates to a sql query.

-Example - If you create a policy named `object_dector` which runs the Yolo object detector against all images ingested, you can query all the images which has a ball like this -
+Example - If you create a policy named `object_detector` which runs the Yolo object detector against all images ingested, you can query all the images which has a ball like this -

 ```
 select * from object_detector where object_name='ball'